Ultraman Tiga (character): Character conception

 The design of Ultraman Tiga was meant to be a break from the traditional red colored Ultras.
 His proposed coloring was red, blue, purple and silver, a trend that would be passed on to succeeding Ultra Warriors of Heisei Era Series.
 Tiga's first archetypal design was made in a form of a clay statue by Marbling Fine Arts company.
 Two other prototypes were also submitted by said company, and in the end one of them was chosen as Tiga's default design.
 The other two statues were however incorporated to the story line as stone bodies of Tiga's past allies, who fought alongside him to protect the ancient civilization but unlike Tiga, their bodies were destroyed by Golza and Melba before Tiga's body merge with Daigo.
 Also the original setting for the pyramid was supposedly to house five instead of three Ultras, with two statues being destroyed and the other two merged with Tiga to bestow him his Type Change abilities.
 The crystal on his forehead was meant as a trademark to reflect the sunlight along his crest during lighting effect.
 One of his NG design was recycled by Maruyama into Evil Tiga, an Ultraman that appeared in episode 44 of his series, who went rogue after a forced merger with his human host, Keigo Masaki.
 The very first suit to be made was the Multi Type, where it lacks peepholes for the suit actor and photography was taken by the Yomiuri Advertising for the promotional campaign.
 His Color Timer changes thanks to the built-in diode.
 His gold/silver striped Protector was crafted through die-cutting and due to the initial one had its color easily wear off, the new one has become part of the suit's fabric since the shooting of episode 5 and 6.
 In the original planning, Tiga's Protector (as well as the Tiga Slicer attack) was meant to be used as a removable boomerang.
-Unlike Showa Era series, Tiga's aerial combat scene was done with combination of Chroma key, doll props and CGI.
+Unlike the Showa Era series, Tiga's aerial combat scene was done with combination of Chroma key, doll props and CGI.
 According to designer Hiroshi Maruyama, the Sparklence (Ultraman Tiga's transformation item) was designed by Bandai and denied any participation in its creation.

 Since the suit actors of Ultraman Tiga have different physique, his suit for each Type Change was produced twice and differently for them: